El Paso, TX. Chiropractor Dr. Alex Jimenez examines good health and wellness.

 Smoking also reduces bone density, which increases the risk for osteoporosis along with other degenerative spine conditions, and it can reduce the success of spinal fusion.
 People who are facing fusion or any back surgery should make every endeavor to avoid smoking.
 The associated dangers will reduce and raise the probability of an effective spinal fusion surgery.

-The information herein on "Wellness Center" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Wellness Center" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.